rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 it became clear after a little experimentation that the annoyance implied here made this a non-starter.

-## Associate drop flags with stack-0local variables alone
+## Associate drop flags with stack-local variables alone

 I mentioned in "Hidden bits are bad, part II" that some users have said they thought that the drop flag was only part of a local